Keeping Your Child's Attendance Records Up-to-Date

 Upcoming Events

-- The Voice Song Contest Technical Rehearsal - (Theatre) Week 5, Term 4 - Wednesday November 12, lunch 2 - period 5, Pop Choir, Stage Band, Year 9 Elective Music and karaoke finalists.
+- The Voice Song Contest - technical rehearsal - (Theatre) Week 5, Term 4 - Wednesday November 12, lunch 2 - period 5, Pop Choir, Vocal Ensemble, Stage Band, Year 9 Elective Music and karaoke finalists.

 SPARK!
 (St Agnes Parish Combined Schools Showcase Performance)